 statistical significance: Refers to a judgment based on a statistical analysis that observed test performance, such as the difference in test performance by separate groups, is likely not due to chance alone.
 It is noted that results of statistical analyses are dependent on the number of students tested.
 The smaller the number of scores analyzed, the larger the difference required for statistical significance.
 For this reason, many educators talk about both statistical and practical significance when referring to differences in test performance (See practical significance).

-student growth percentile (SGP): A metric ranging from 1 to 99 that describes the amount of growth a student demonstrates relative to their academic peers from across the state.
-An SGP describes the percentage of students in the academic peer group who obtained scores equal to or less than that SGP.
+student growth percentile (SGP): A metric ranging from 1 to 99 that describes the amount of growth a student demonstrated from the prior year to the current year relative to academically-similar students from across the state.